Home/F1

 Chipotle partners with Ryan Blaney for first-ever NASCAR collaboration

 Chipotle and Ryan Blaney are entering into an exciting new collaboration ahead of the 2025 AmBetter Health 400.
+The multi-billion dollar Mexican restaurant chain has recently ended its partnership with the Formula 1 team and signed a contract with undisclosed conditions with Team Penske.
 As part of the partnership, the Team Penske driver’s go-to meal, ‘The Ryan Blaney Bowl’ will be available as a digital entree on the Chipotle app and the restaurant chain’s website.
-Comprising brown rice, black beans, chicken, steak, tomatillo red-chili salsa, guacamole, and cheese, the meal will be available for a limited period.
+It’s going to be a savory blend of brown rice, black beans, chicken, steak, tomatillo red-chili salsa, guacamole, and cheese.
+The exclusiveness keeps fans tip-toed as it is a limited-period offer!
+But, how exclusive is the deal Blaney cracked?

 View this post on Instagram